eyxwang/eyxwang.github.io/_projects/Tram_DRL.md

     <div class="col-sm-2 mt-md-0"></div>
 </div>

+**Output:** A _research report_ had submitted to the Hong Kong Polytechnic University while the manuscript to a journal is under preparation.

 **Reference:**

 - David SW Lai and Janny MY Leung.
 Real-time rescheduling and disruption management for public transit. _Transportmetrica B: Transport Dynamics_, 6(1):17–33, 2018.